WebAssembly/component-model/design/mvp/Explainer.md

 results.

 🔀 The `async` option specifies that the component wants to make (for imports) or support (for exports) multiple concurrent (asynchronous) calls.
 This option can be applied to any component-level function type and changes the derived Canonical ABI significantly.
 See the [async explainer](Async.md) for more details.
+When a function signature contains a `future` or `stream`, validation requires the `async` option to be set (since a synchronous call to a function using these types is likely to deadlock).

 🔀 The `(callback ...)` option may only be present in `canon lift` when the `async` option has also been set and specifies a core function that is